eldridgejm/nixhome/README.md

 Run `nh install`.
 Your dotfiles have been stowed.

+### Making placeholder directories

+Sometimes it is useful to create an empty directory so that Stow doesn't try to create a symlink where a directory should exist.
+For instance, if two packages want to place files into `~/.config/fish/environment`, we should make this an empty directory so that it doesn't become a symlink.

+To do this, place a file named `directories` in the package.
+Each line in the file should be a path to a to-be-created directory (relative to home).

 ### Customized packages

 Suppose we want to customize neovim, perhaps by overriding some of the build